2022 United Kingdom heatwaves: Drought

 The Met Office said rainfall between January and June 2022 was the lowest since 1976, giving England its driest start to the year for 46 years.
 It was confirmed that England had experienced its driest July since 1935, with parts of the country having the least rainfall on record.
 The south east and central southern England had the driest July since records began in 1836, with an average of 5.0mm rainfall.

 On 26 July, and with water supplies beginning to run low, the National Drought Group met to discuss a strategy for dealing with the conditions.
 Although the group stopped short of declaring a drought, it was reported the UK's water companies had started to put the early stages of their drought policies into motion by urging people to conserve water.
 On 29 July, Southern Water became the first water company to introduce a hosepipe ban.
 The measure, affecting Hampshire and the Isle of Wight, was scheduled to come into force from 5 August.
 Following a prolonged dry spell in South East England, on 3 August South East Water announced a temporary hosepipe ban for Kent and Sussex from 12 August.
 On 4 August Welsh Water announced a hosepipe ban for Pembrokeshire and parts of Carmarthenshire, which had experienced their driest summer since 1976, commencing on 19 August.
 On 7 August, with another heatwave expected to occur in the coming days, George Eustace, the Secretary of State for the Environment, urged water companies to impose further hosepipe bans.
 On 9 August Thames Water announced plans to introduce a hosepipe ban for its 15 million customers; the ban was subsequently confirmed to begin on 24 August.
-On 12 August, Yorkshire Water became the fifth water company to announce a hosepipe ban, which will come into place on 26 August.
-It is their first hosepipe ban in 27 years.
+On 12 August, Yorkshire Water became the fifth water company to announce a hosepipe ban, which came into force on 26 August.
+It was their first hosepipe ban in 27 years.

 On 12 August, a drought was officially declared in eight of the 14 Environment Agency areas: Devon and Cornwall, Solent and South Downs, Kent and South London, Herts and North London, East Anglia, Thames, Lincolnshire and Northamptonshire, and the East Midlands.
 John Curtin, executive director of local operations for the Environment Agency, warned lack of water would be an issue for several months, and that the UK would need above average rainfall through the autumn and winter to avoid another drought in 2023.
 A drought was declared in the West Midlands region on 23 August, with the Environment Agency warning it had been using groundwater resources and reserves from reservoirs in Wales to help maintain the flows of the River Severn, which supplies six million people in the area.
-On 30 August, a drought was declared in South West England, covering Bristol, Somerset, South Gloucestershire, Dorset and parts of Wiltshire.
+On 30 August a drought was declared in south-west England, covering Bristol, Somerset, South Gloucestershire, Dorset and parts of Wiltshire.

 On 19 August, the Welsh Government and Natural Resources Wales declared a drought in south west Wales, and specifically in north Ceredigion, Teifi, Pembrokeshire, Carmarthen, Swansea, Llanelli, Neath Port Talbot and Bridgend.